3 visual ways to stimulate active classroom discussions

 1. The spinner

-Spin the spinner to select 2 pairs of students to whom you can administer reasoning tasks as explained above.
-You could also select motivated supporters of 2 opposite arguments, or interviewers for follow-up questions related to a potential new article.
+Spin the spinner to select two pairs of students to whom you can administer reasoning tasks as explained above.
+You could also select motivated supporters of two opposite arguments, or interviewers for follow-up questions related to a potential new article.
 The digital spinner can be used to completely randomise participation.
 As the spinner decides whose turn it is to speak, there are no arguments about anyone being singled out.
 It gives all students a fair opportunity to speak out.
-Have the spinner do its magic on the main classroom board: it has an activating effect on students, and inspires them to engage.
+Have the spinner do its magic on the interactive whiteboard: it has an activating effect, and helps increase student engagement.

 2. Mind map with hotspots

-Create pro and con grids and have students write the pros and cons (defined by hotspots components) of 2 antagonistic points of view on each side of a digital slide.
+Create pro and con grids and have students write the pros and cons (defined by hotspots components) of two antagonistic points of view on each side of a digital slide.
 These digital pro and con lists are very visual, interactive and engaging.
-The same pro and con grouping could be done by using 2 mind maps, ones with the ‘pros’ at the centre, and another with the ‘cons’.
-You could team up students in teams to think about pros or cons, and then switch the teams around.
-Every students will be given the opportunity to dive into the reasoning behind both opinions.
+The same pro and con grouping could be done by using two mind maps, ones with the ‘pros’ at the centre, and another with the ‘cons’.
+You could team up students to think about pros or cons, and then switch the teams around.
+Every students would be given the opportunity to dive into the reasoning behind both points of view.
 It encourages empathy and open-mindedness.

 3. Interactive videos

 Videos are a great way of bringing current news items into the classroom.
-Once uploaded, you can embed interactive elements into the videos to motivate your students to discuss the assumptions of a news item, ask follow-up questions, or summarise parts of a news item in their own words.
-You can stop and start news items as much as you like, by embedding activities, interactive elements, exercises and classroom discussions to clarify reported statements and facts.
-Together with your students, you could analyse a news item in detail: look for assumptions, evaluate facts and consider the context.
+Once uploaded, you can embed interactive questions in the videos.
+These questions should motivate students to discuss the assumptions of a news item, ask follow-up questions, or summarise parts of a it in their own words.
+You can stop and start LessonUp videos as much as you like, and embed clusters of open questions or quizzes to clarify the reported facts.
+Make sure you analyse a news item in detail: look for assumptions, evaluate facts and consider the context.